|

 Clansman

-Only 350 units were built for use by the British Armed Forces.
+It is known that 350 units were made for the British Special Forces.

 Electronic Message Unit (EMU)